nathanwoulfe/Plumber-2/EULA.md

 ### Warranty

 There is no warranty.
 The Product is provided AS IS, with the Vendor making no warranties, express or implied, as to the operation of the Product or that it will meet the Client’s requirements.
-This is software, there will be bugs, and the risk that comes with those bugs is accepted entirely by the Client
+This is software, there will be bugs, and the risk that comes with those bugs is accepted entirely by the Client.

 ### Limitations and Liability